Mean Field Games with Major and Minor Agents: the Limiting Problem and Nash Equilibrium: Introduction

 First we discuss issue (I).
-Nourian and Caines \cite{NM} studied MFGs with major and minor agents assuming that the diffusion of the major agent's system is independent of all the states of the major and $N$ minor agents, and the noise of the major agent does not appear in the state dynamic of minor agents.
-Carmona and Zhu \cite{CRXZ} used the stochastic maximum principle to reduce the solution of MFG with major and minor agents to a forward–backward system of stochastic differential equations (FBSDEs) of the conditional McKean–Vlasov type.
-However, they only proved the solvability of the linear quadratic setting, in which the diffusions of all the agents are assumed to be constants.
+Nourian and Caines \cite{NM} studied MFGs with major and minor agents assuming that the diffusion of the major agent's system is independent of the states of the major and $N$ minor agents, and the noise of the major agent does not appear in the state dynamic of minor agents.
+Carmona and Zhu \cite{CRXZ} used the stochastic maximum principle to reduce the solution of the MFG with major and minor agents to a forward-backward system of stochastic differential equations (FBSDEs) of the conditional McKean-Vlasov type.
+They proved the solvability of the linear quadratic setting, in which the diffusions of all the agents are assumed to be constants.
 In this paper, we allow the state coefficients to vary with the conditional distribution in a nonlinear way and allow the noise of the major agent to appear in the state dynamics of all minor agents.
 We allow the diffusion of an agent's state dynamic to depend on its own state, control, and the conditional distribution of all minor agents' state.
-We use the sufficient Pontryagin principle for optimality to transform the limiting control problem into a system of two coupled conditional distribution dependent FBSDEs (see Theorem~\ref{thm:smp}).
-Our main result is the existence and uniqueness of solutions of the FBSDEs when the dependence between major agent and minor agents is sufficiently weak, and the convexity parameter of the running cost of minor agents on the control is sufficiently large or the dependence of minor agents' state coefficients on the conditional distribution is sufficiently weak (see Theorem~\ref{main2_thm}).
+We use the stochastic maximum principle to transform the limiting control problem into a system of two coupled conditional distribution dependent FBSDEs (see Theorems~\ref{thm:smp} and \ref{thm:1}).
+One of our main result is the existence and uniqueness of solutions of the FBSDEs when the dependence between major agent and minor agents is sufficiently weak, and the convexity parameter of the running cost of minor agents on the control is sufficiently large or the dependence of minor agents' state coefficients on the conditional distribution is sufficiently weak (see Theorem~\ref{main2_thm}).
 A weak monotonicity property is required for minor agents' cost functions.
 The proof of the existence and uniqueness of solutions of the FBSDEs is based on a continuation method in coefficients, which was developed by Hu and Peng \cite{YH2}.
-In this line of studies, Carmona and Delarue \cite{CR} proved the solvability only for a linear case where the state distribution appears as an expectation.
-Ahuja et al. \cite{SAWR} showed the uniquely sovability for a linear-convex setting with a common noise where the state dynamic is independent of the distribution of state.
-Huang and Tang \cite{HT} proved the uniquely sovability of the FBSDE with state coefficients varying with the conditional distribution in a nonlinear way under convexity and weak monotonicity assumptions.